SavvyMoney® Credit Score

-Sign up for SavvyMoney® Credit Score via Online Access today and you’ll receive a monthly update of your credit score for free.
-Plus, we’ll show you ways to save money on your current credit cards and loans, and you'll receive custom tips for improving your credit score.
+Sign up for our free Credit Score service via Online Access to keep an eye on your score and monitor changes in real time.
+You'll also see ways to save money on your current credit cards and loans, along with custom tips for improving your credit score.

 Commonly Asked Questions

 How does Credit Union 1 receive my credit score?Credit Union 1 has teamed up with a trusted third-party service provider, SavvyMoney, to deliver your credit score directly to you.
 We do not intercept this information from SavvyMoney, therefore, no CU1 employee can see your SavvyMoney credit score.
 It is confidential and available only for you to view within Online Access.
 In addition, SavvyMoney will never share your personal information with outside entities!

 How does SavvyMoney keep my financial information secure?The security of our members’ financial information is our top priority.
 Our SavvyMoney service provider also applies its own security measures to SavvyMoney, and this service is certified by McAfee SecureTM, TRUSTe, and Norton Secured.
 Please note, when you accept the terms of service for SavvyMoney, you are providing your personal information such as name, date of birth, and Social Security Number to SavvyMoney.

 Is SavvyMoney an actual credit report?No. SavvyMoney shows your VantageScore credit score, which ranges from 300 to 850, along with key factors from your credit report that impact your score.
 It doesn’t include an actual credit report (a detailed report of credit history).
 However, Credit Union 1 is always happy to meet with you one-on-one to review your credit report and discuss strategies for raising your score.